 A little over a year ago, Armada was involved in the underwriting process for a multifamily property near Phoenix.
-One of our inspectors in Arizona noticed that the property management company conducting the inspection pulled out an acquisition due diligence checklist that looked suspiciously familiar—as it turned out, the property management company had borrowed Armada’s lease audit template.
+One of our inspectors in Arizona noticed that the property management company conducting the inspection pulled out a due diligence checklist that looked suspiciously familiar—as it turned out, the property management company had borrowed Armada’s lease audit template.

-Armada’s Acquisition and Due Diligence Department considers such imitation flattering.
+Armada’s Due Diligence Department considers such imitation flattering.
 Since our department was established in 2015, we’ve had great success in due diligence in commercial real estate for multifamily apartments, offering not only the most thorough property inspections, but lease audits that provide our clients with the critical information necessary to make investments in income-generating multifamily properties.
 Among commercial real estate due diligence companies, we have established ourselves as industry leaders and experts in inspections and lease audits for multifamily apartments.

 We should begin with our robust property inspections, which provides a complete breakdown of the types of units in each multifamily—classic, partially upgraded, lightly upgraded, fully upgraded, etc.—and contains a detailed assessment, with thousands of photos, that captures the state of each and every unit in the building.